-Vision Australia is bound by the Privacy Act 1988 (Privacy Act).
+Vision Australia is committed to maintaining the privacy of your personal information.
+Vision Australia is also bound by the Privacy Act 1988 (Privacy Act).
 Any personal information we collect will be handled in accordance with the Australian Privacy Principles (APPs) outlined in the Privacy Act and any applicable state or territory legislation.

 Privacy law is regulated by the Australian Information Commissioner.
 Further information about privacy legislation can be obtained from the Office of the Australian Information Commissioner website at: www.oaic.gov.au

 About this Policy

 1. Types of personal information we collect -

 Personal information is information or an opinion about you where your identity can be reasonably ascertained.

 Sensitive information is a subset of personal information that generally has a higher level of privacy protection than other personal information, such as health information.
 Vision Australia will only collect personal information necessary to deliver our services and conduct the business activities that support this.
 We collect different types of information depending on our relationship with you, as follows:

 Vision Australia will only collect personal information necessary to deliver our services and conduct the business activities that support this.